aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 # Development Guide

 ### Setup
-Make sure you have Amazon Corretto 8+ or Java 8+ installed.
+Make sure you have Python3 installed.

 Clone the AWS Python Driver repository: